Winter is a magical time in Yellowstone, when the world has turned white and the darker animals are easier to find but not so easy to photograph.

 Unfortunately, we can not guarantee that you will see and/or get to photograph in particular animals.
 Nature is nature and somedays are filled with great sightings while others can be slow and we have to work real hard.

-One half of the tour amount is due at the time of registering and can not be refunded, so be sure and do all of your research before booking your tour.
+The total cost of the workshop is due at the time of registering and can not be refunded, so be sure and do all of your research before booking.
+We will endeavor to rebook your tour, if done within 6 months.
 We recommend that you purchase trip insurance, in case the unexpected happens.
-The balance will be due two weeks prior to your tour and can be refunded if you notify us 5 days in advance (no refunds on snow coach tours).

 Roads on the Northern Range are well-maintained in the winter and normally do not pose a problem unless we get a new storm during the night with high winds.